caguthrie/caguthrie.github.io/source/_posts/2014-02-12-enumberable-is-enumermazing.markdown

 ```
 Yep.

 <p>When used on a hash, sort converts your hash to an array of arrays of length 2, where each sub-array is a key/value pair.
 This is defined in the hash's each method, a method I will talk more about a little later.
 Enumerable's sort function uses these return values to sort your input.
 The great thing about the sort method is that you can sort it however you tell your program to.
 No more iterating though your entire data structure.
-This is even more relevant because if you have an object you would like to use with Enumerable, all you have to do is define an each method in your class, which yields each value you would like Enumerable to operate on.</p>
+This is even more relevant because if you have an object you would like to use with Enumerable, all you have to do is define an each method in your class which yields each value you would like Enumerable to operate on.</p>
 ```ruby
 class DeliciousFood